jamesrock/101facesnorth.jamesrock.me/README.md

 # 101facesnorth.jamesrock.me

-a tool that helps make a certain magic trick easier to perform
+a tool designed to help make a certain magic trick easier to perform

+## 101 faces north

+details to follow...